talkingseed/staticPrep/README.md

 CSSnano for minificatiom

-swc for JS fallback generation and minification
+SWC for JS fallback generation and minification